SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

   ]
 }
 ```
-Each block is an independent Action that provides the mod with instructions that help apply the changes correctly.
+Each block represents an independent action that instructs the mod how to apply changes.
 <table>
 <tr>
 <th>Field</th>